OptDev/local-data/interfaces/SaxoBank/README.md

 # SaxoBank REST Server
 > This is under development and is not ready for use until this note is removed.

+## Author
+Optuma Development Team.

+## Version
+0.01

 This project allows anyone to connect Optuma to SaxoBank.
 SaxoBank is a very secure and complex interface and there are a number of steps involved to set this up.
-Please follow along carefully and pay attention to any prerequisits.
+Please follow along carefully and pay attention to any prerequisites.

 If you would rather Optuma support staff assist you with this, you can book a support consultation at https://www.optuma.com/consults